Honor the Fall Transition with 5 Food Practices and 4 Cleanse-Friendly Recipes

 - 1 pinch mineral salt

 In a small pot, bring water to a boil.
-Add the brown rice farina and spices, using a fork to whisk together and to avoid clumping in the porridge.
-Reduce to low simmer and cook for five to seven minutes, or until well combined.
-Remove from heat, transfer to a bowl and serve hot.
-Mix in a spoonful of ghee and stewed fruit chutney.
+Add the brown rice farina and spices, using a fork to whisk together and avoid clumping in the porridge.
+Reduce heat to a low simmer and cook for five to seven minutes, or until well combined.
+Remove from heat, transfer to a bowl, and serve hot.
+Mix in a spoonful of ghee and stewed fall fruit chutney.